jeroenterheerdt/python-egardia/README.md

 optional arguments:
-  -h, --help            show this help message and exit -P PORT, --port PORT  the port number to run the server on (defaults to 52010)
+  -h, --help            show this help message and exit -P PORT, --port PORT  the port number to run the server on (defaults to 52010) --host HOST           The host to run the server on (defaults to '', which is localhost).
+Specify this the IP address of your machine if you are having issues receiving messages.
 ```

 The test script for the EgardiaServer is `test_egardiaserver.py` which tests if the `egardiaserver` you are running is accessible.